 According so some accountants, the minimum requirement to be a Philippine Management Accountant is to have a Bachelor’s Degree preferably in Accounting or Finance.
 But the mentioned degree can be any aside from the mentioned in order to obtain a Certified Management Accountant (CMA) certification.
 They can also have a Certified Public Accountant or CPA title.

 There is an organization called the Philippine Association of Management Accountants (PAMA) where they promote management accounting.
 PAMA members mainly belongs to some of the leading accounting firms in the country and consists of the ones in the management accounting profession, or those who occupy the top three positions in financial management.
 The organization’s professional development includes membership meetings, seminars and webinars, annual conferences and more that experts in specific areas of interest are invited to speak and share their knowledge.

 They also offer AMAP or the Accredited Management Accountant Philippines, a course program aimed towards providing the competitive edge to management accountants who wants to add significant value to the enterprise that they serve that can be completed in 72 hours.

 To sum it all up, Philippine Management Accountants plays an important role in a company as they are the ones responsible in planning, executing, and decision making of a company.
 An in order to complete their tasks, they can also choose a variety of Accounting Software Philippines.

-If you are interested in upgrading to a BIR-Ready Online Accounting System, QNE Software PH is offering a 60 days FREE Accounting Software Philippines License.
+If you are interested in upgrading to a BIR-Ready Online Accounting System, QNE Software PH is offering a FREE 1-on-1 Consultation with QNE Experts.
 Take this opportunity to explore and discover how QNE can help your business.
 Signup now.